wearefuturegov/outpost-api-service/readme.md

 ## Running it locally

-You need Node.js, npm and a working MongoDB database available on `localhost:27017`.
+You need Node.js, npm and a working MongoDB database [with the right indices](#indexes) available on `localhost:27017`.

 ```
 npm i
-npm run create-indices
 npm run dev
 ```

-By default it will be on `localhost:4000/api`.
+By default it will be on `localhost:4000/api/v1`.

 ## Running it on the web